CapelliC/fdqueens/README.md

 This is a port from Markus Triska CLP(FD) visualization sample.
 See [his page](http://www.logic.at/prolog/queens/queens.html) for the documentation.

+From Prolog viewpoint, the key is the use of [freeze](http://www.swi-prolog.org/pldoc/doc_for?object=freeze/2)/2 to get a builtin called any time a constrained variables status change.
+See the extensive comment in [source code](http://www.logic.at/prolog/queens/queens.pl), section Animation.

 =======

 The specific Qt code shows how to interact with a Prolog program, instanced in background.